 If you are interested in careers in landscape architecture, take a look at the Occupational Outlook Handbook (OOH), produced by the U.S. Department of Labor.
 It contains useful information about the nature of the work, qualifications and training, earnings, and the employment outlook.
 The OOH also contains detailed information about landscape architecture-related occupations.

 The American Society of Landscape Architects website includes a variety of career exploration resources, including a survey of recent landscape architecture graduates.

 The UC Berkeley Career Center website includes information on landscape architecture occupations.

-Being in the College of Environmental Design gives you incredible exposure to all of the design arts — architecture, city and regional planning, visual studies.
+CED gives you incredible exposure to all of the design arts — architecture, city and regional planning, and visual studies.
 CED is a wonderful, dynamic, and creative environment with a wide range of lectures, exhibits, and installations happening all the time.
 Our students are encouraged to express ecological design as an artform.
 Additionally, many of the iconic works of the profession exist in the Bay Area for you to visit first-hand.
 These sites are visited during many class field trips.